 “Say a body.
 Where none.
 No mind.
 Where none.
 That at least.
 A place.
 Where none.
 For the body.
 To be in.
 Move in.
 Out of.
 Back into.
 No. No out.
 No back.
 Only in.
 Stay in.
 On in.
 Still.
 All of old.
 Nothing else ever.
 Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.” - Worstward Ho, Samuel Beckett

 One of the best games ever made.
 Beautiful, fascinating, haunting, terrifying.
 But it’s hard to recommend.
 It’s one of the hardest and most grueling games I’ve ever played.
 It’s profoundly frustrating.
 But it’s a masterpiece.
+Even without my unique connection to it, it is full of incredible ideas, beautiful art, and shocking design.
+It’s a vast ecosystem full of wonder and terror.
+It’s stunningly beautiful on almost every level.
 I feel it on a visceral level.
-Constantly on my mind.
+It’s constantly on my mind.
+I cannot escape it; it’s inside me.
+It’s one of the best games ever made.

 You might be reading all this and feel certain you would hate Rain World.
 That’s okay.
 I totally understand why.
 It’s not a game for a lot of people.
 Most, I would wager.
 This year, some moderators have started streaming the game on the WaypointCommunity Twitch Channel, which might be a preferable way for some to experience the game.
 I’d be more than happy to offer tips and tricks, too.
 The game also has a vibrant mod community, which you can learn a bit more about on RainDB.net.
 Videocult is working on a new game, too, and I cannot wait!